mehmetalperen/human-time-to-iso/README.md

 3. **Simple API**: No complex regex or manual date calculations
 4. **Reliable**: chrono-node gets clean, formatted input it can handle perfectly
 5. **Maintainable**: Clean, simple code that's easy to debug
+6. **Timezone Independence**: Uses client's current time as reference, making it reliable regardless of server location

+## Why clientCurrentTime is Required

+When deploying on Vercel (or any cloud platform), the server's timezone is unpredictable and can change between deployments.
+This makes relative date calculations unreliable when using server time as a reference.

+**The solution**: Require the client to send their current time (`clientCurrentTime`) and use that as the reference point for all relative date calculations.
+This ensures:

+- **Consistent behavior** regardless of where the API is hosted
+- **Predictable results** for relative expressions like "tomorrow" or "next week monday"
+- **Timezone accuracy** since we know exactly what "now" means in the client's context
+- **Reliable automation** workflows that depend on consistent date parsing

 ## Development